 Distressed by these disappointing college completion rates, Mayor Thomas M. Menino challenged the city to double the college completion rate for the BPS Class of 2011 and beyond.
 He called a press conference and was joined by the Boston Public Schools, the Boston Foundation, the Boston Private Industry Council and the University of Massachusetts Boston for the launch of Success Boston in November 2008.

-In 2010, 38 Massachusetts colleges and universities accepted the invitation of Dr. Keith Motley, co-chair of the Mayor’s Success Boston Task Force and Chancellor of the University of Massachusetts Boston, to join the Success Boston College Completion Initiative, which aims to double the number of Boston Public Schools graduates earning college degrees, beginning with the class of 2011.
+In 2010, 38 Massachusetts colleges and universities accepted the invitation of Dr. Keith Motley, co-chair of the Mayor’s Success Boston Task Force and Chancellor of the University of Massachusetts Boston, to join the Success Boston College Completion Initiative, which aims to double the number of Boston Public School graduates earning a degree, beginning with the Class of 2011.

 Success Boston supports academic programming and college advising activities at the high school level, so that students and their families are better positioned to make informed choices.
 It also works closely with Boston area colleges and universities to offer graduates of the Boston Public Schools the support they need to earn a degree and be prepared to enter the workforce.

 In April 2015, the Boston Foundation awarded nine grants, totaling $1.6 million, to expand the Success Boston coaching model.
 The grants add an additional 1,000 graduates of the Boston Public Schools to those served by Success Boston, helping students gain entry to college and remain in school through graduation.
 Funds for the grants were from a $2.7 million investment in the Boston Foundation made in September of 2014 by the Corporation for National and Community Service’s (CNCS) Social Innovation Fund (SIF).
 The SIF grants are designed to help increase the impact of innovative, community-based solutions that have compelling evidence of improving the lives of people in low-income communities throughout the United States.